Pageboy/pageboy.github.io/_portfolio/garden-releaved.md

 The light seems to penetrate the transparency of the leaves; reds and oranges mix with the greens with hints of the mauvish bluebells in the background.
 Back in the studio the colours blend within the sweep of the arcs that divide the rectangle.

-Varnished giclée print on panel 400mm x 565mm
+UV varnished archival ink on fine art paper bonded to panel 400mm x 565mm

 ![Releaved](/uploads/img_2574.jpeg "Releaved")